Managing Tension in the Interview

 Instead, you want to show me that a solution exists, that you HAVE or CAN EASILY DEVELOP a road map without actually giving me the critical details that would let me feel I can follow it without you.
 Navigating the challenge that way will reduce my tension about your ability to do the job while INCREASING my hiring tension.
 I need to 'buy' you to get the actual solution!

-For more on this, see my article, "Interview or Free Consulting"
+For more on this, see "Interview or Free Consulting".

 So, for your next interview, or meeting with a potential client, I want you to ask yourself this question:

 If not, and you need support through coaching and role play to master this, maybe we should talk... just fill out my Career Search Assessment survey, and we'll set up a time to chat.

 Sign up for Career Tips and receive more articles like this every month!